Arts Across the Curriculum, Grades 9-12

 Mr. Picasso Head

-3-12 students use line, shape, and color to create works of art.
+Students in grades 3-12use line, shape, and color to create works of art.

 Superpolylogarithmic Subexponential Functions

 A humorous song for students in grades 11-12 about functions that grow faster asymptotically than any polynomial of any logarithm but slower than any exponential (lyrics set to a familiar song).
 This is a large page.
 Scroll or word search to find lyrics.